Matt Gonzalez show opens June 28th at Park Life.June 10th, 2013

 For his first show at Park Life, Matt Gonzalez will be presenting new mixed-media collage works on paper and wood sculpture.

-Matt’s work is born from gathering the detritus we discard on a daily basis and giving it a second life by reassembling the pieces and presenting them in a new context as commentary about the marketing, advertising and consuming that occurs every day in our society.
+Matt’s work is born from gathering the detritus we discard on a daily basis and giving it a second life by reassembling the pieces and presenting them in a new context using the the marketing, solo ads advertising and consuming that occurs every day in our society.

 Also, the work addresses the concept of cognitive liberty.
 In the way the 20th century was preoccupied with matters of the body and personal liberty (rights such as being free from search & seizure, or free speech rights), the 21st century, because of technological advances, is going to pose the question of what messaging human beings can be bombarded with.
-The subliminal advertising of the 1970s has evolved into messaging that confronts us while we are on other people’s property, in a restaurant, even when we travel on the public roads and sidewalks.
+The subliminal advertising of the 1970s has evolved into messaging that confronts us while we are on other people’s property, in a restaurant, even when we travel on the public roads and sidewalks, specially now that businesses have started to use services from companies like the Jacksonville SEO company that expand even more the marketing and advertisement world.
 By disrupting these legible messages he repudiates the right of advertisers and others to compel me to think a certain way.
 And, by reducing words to their parts, just as the Russian Futurists did with Zaum poetry (where a part of a word could suggest further meaning), the recast language in the collages suggest commentary and stand as liberated reminders of the battle over influence and forced ideas.

 Matt Gonzalez is a native of McAllen, Texas and received his BA from Columbia University.
 He has had solo shows at Soap Gallery and Adobe Books and been included in group exhibitions at Guerrero Gallery, Fecal Face Dot Gallery, 111 Minna Street, Johansson Projects, and Triple Base Gallery.
 He has taught Art & Politics at SFAI and has written about various artists including Kurt Schwitters, Gustavo Rivera, Andrew Schoultz, Eva Hesse, Theophilus Brown, Guy Colwell, and Keegan McHargue among others.